Tai Kamiya: Anime

 Tai first appears in the 1999 film Digimon Adventure before appearing in the television series of the same name.
 In the television series, he is transported to the Digital World with six other children, where they learn that they are "DigiDestined", children who were selected to save both worlds.
 He becomes the DigiDestined's leader.
 His aggressive and impulsive personality often puts him in danger, but he learns that empathy and compassion are the keys to being a successful leader.
 He is partnered with Agumon and holds the Crest of Courage (勇気の紋章, Yūki no monshō).
 In Tai's daily life, he is the star player on the school's soccer team.

 In Digimon Adventure 02, Tai becomes a middle school student.
-He passes his goggles to Davis Motomiya, as he and the original group act as mentors, and support to the new DigiDestined.
-In the series epilogue, set in 2027, Tai becomes a United Nations diplomat for the Digital World and has a son with a Koromon as his partner Digimon.
+He passes his goggles to Davis Motomiya, as he and the original group act as mentors and support to the new DigiDestined.
+In the series epilogue, set in 2027, Tai becomes a United Nations diplomat for the Digital World.
 In the Digimon Fusion series, 11-year old Tai appears in the final arc of the series when summoned from his universe in his eleven-year-old form to aid the Fusion Fighters.

 In Digimon Adventure tri., Tai and his friends attend Tsukishima General High School.
-They learn from their teacher and agent, Daigo Nishijima, that a mysterious virus are infecting every Digimon, and causing distortions between the human world and the Digital World.
+They learn from their teacher and agent, Daigo Nishijima, that a mysterious virus is infecting every Digimon, and causing distortions between the human world and the Digital World.

 In Digimon Adventure Last Evolution - Kizuna, Tai attends college and is twenty-two.

 In the 2020 reboot of Digimon Adventure, Tai plays a similar role to his original series counterpart.
 At the end of the series, he chooses to remain in the Digital World with Agumon.